The supply of our products is complex, international, and presents many ecological and social challenges.

-But now we are taking it a step further and demanding fair working conditions, environmental friendliness and quality throughout the entire supply chain – from manufacturers and suppliers of materials alike.
-By taking this stance we are setting ourselves a huge challenge and looking to renew our role as a pioneer.
+Now we are taking it a step further and are committed to responsible working conditions, environmental friendliness and quality throughout our entire supply chain – from manufacturers and suppliers of materials alike.
+By taking this stance, we are setting ourselves a huge challenge and looking to renew our role as a pioneer.

-The challenges are huge.
-But it is also part of our overarching sustainable approach: We want to accept responsibility for our entire supply chain.
+This comes with major challenges for us.
+But it is also part of our holistic, sustainable approach: We want to accept responsibility for our entire supply chain.

 Graphic: Fair Wear Foundation

 Here, you can see that our supply chain is very complex.
 Despite this, we have full transparency and work closely together with manufacturers and materials suppliers to achieve sustainability.
 In this respect, we are absolute pioneers, because according to commercial law, we only have a direct business connection with the manufacturer.

 In our complex supply chain, various social and environmental risks can occur.
 We classify these risks based on the OECD sector risks.
 In the following graphic, you can see our assessment of the issues.
 The further to the right a risk is categorized, the higher the severity.
 The higher a risk is positioned, the higher the likelihood of its occurrence.
 For more information on the risks and how we address them, please refer to the respective topic pages.

 Environment” includes the following industry risks:

 As part of our risk analysis program, we address the issue of corruption in the supply chain at a national level using amfori's assessments.
 This gives us an initial overview of the potential corruption risks in our European and Asian countries of production.
 Our goal is to delve deeper into the issue in order to be able to take effective and measurable action in the long term.